ultimateBroK/not_hyprland_test/README.md

 # Not Hyprland

-A minimal X11 window manager and compositor written in Python, inspired by Hyprland.
+A minimal Wayland compositor written in Python, inspired by Hyprland.

 ## Features
 - Basic window compositing